SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Development Environment and Application/README.md

 Navigate into the folder in which the package.json is located, which should be >your installation folder</georel

-Run the two commands below:
+Run the three commands below:

 ```
 npm install

 npm install sqlite3 -D

+cds deploy --to sqlite
 ```

 Hint: In case of issues/errors, please make sure that your node installation is up to date.
 Specifically in case of issues installing sqlite3 on a Mac you could try: